SeisComP/seiscomp/doc/base/tutorials/waveforms.rst

 of the stations for which data is available from this Seedlink server.
 We can restrict the output to our station of interest using `grep`. ::

-  $ slinktool -Q geofon.gfz-potsdam.de | grep GR.CLL
+  $ slinktool -Q geofon.gfz.de | grep GR.CLL
   GR CLL      LHN D 2020/05/06 15:13:41.2249  -  2020/05/06 21:15:28.0299
   GR CLL      BHZ D 2020/05/06 15:13:41.2249  -  2020/05/06 21:22:13.1300
   GR CLL      BHN D 2020/05/06 15:13:41.2249  -  2020/05/06 21:22:15.4300